pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Articles/GettingStarted.md

 ```

 It was quite straightforward to improve the `user` parser to handle quoted fields.
 Doing the same
-with our ad hoc, `split`/`compactMap` parser, and even the `Scanner`-based parser, would be a lot
+with our ad hoc `split`/`compactMap` parser, and even the `Scanner`-based parser, would be a lot
 more difficult.

 That's the basics of parsing a simple string format, but there's a lot more operators and tricks to
 learn in order to performantly parse larger inputs.
-View the
+View the [benchmarks][benchmarks] for examples
-[benchmarks][benchmarks] for examples of real life parsing scenarios.
+of real-life parsing scenarios.

 [benchmarks-readme]: https://github.com/pointfreeco/swift-parsing/blob/main/Sources/swift-parsing-benchmark/ReadmeExample.swift
 [benchmarks]: https://github.com/pointfreeco/swift-parsing/tree/main/Sources/swift-parsing-benchmark